 3. Walk The Marrja, Kulki and Dubuji Boardwalks

-If you’re looking for things to do in the Daintree and would like an easy, sustainable, safe and accessible way to immerse yourself in the Daintree Rainforest, then go check out one of the several boardwalks.
+If you're looking for free things to do in the Daintree and want something easy, sustainable, safe and accessible?
+Then immerse yourself in the wet tropics world heritage area of the Daintree Rainforest by taking a troll on one of the several boardwalks.

 3. Cool Off at Mason's Swimming Hole